 - Specify additional detailed organization-specific requirements.

-A test profile may contain any number of preprocessing phases which are performed to format a message before a validation.
-General preprocessing phases are for example unwrapping of a message envelope and pretty-printing of a message to assign a unique line number for each element.
+A test profile may contain several preprocessing steps to manipulate the input file before validation.
+Preprocessing phases include, for example, unwrapping a message envelope and pretty-printing a message to assign a unique line number for each element.

 2. Test phase

 Validation consists of any number of test phases.
 Each test phase is based on a schema (DTD or W3C XML Schema), Schematron, or a set of test assertions.

 Each test phase has the "importance" parameter that specifies how detected errors will affect test execution and the final test result:

 - The test phase must be passed to continue validation any further.

 - The test phase must be passed to pass a complete validation acceptably.

 - The test phase informs about best practices and future requirements.

 You can specify business and technical requirements as test assertions.
 A test phase may contain any number of test assertions.
 A related test phase is marked with a "failed" status if a message does not pass a test assertion.